ETS-Android3/UIDAIAddressUpdate/README.md

 3. After sucessfull otp authentication, the user can make/approve address update requests as shown in the User Interface section of this Readme file.

 #### Testing Locally
-1. The code for server program can be found in the `server` directory.
+1. The code for server program can be found in the `Server` directory.
 To start the server:
 ```
 git clone https://github.com/mohan2106/UIDAIAddressUpdate
-cd server
+cd Server
+python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver
 ```